Prologue: The Fall Of The Eagles

 "Alphas are on a different level of power in comparison to their lesser counterparts and are more than capable of overwhelming most living beings with little to no effort and unlike their previous forms, they do not suffer the same blind rage that they are all susceptible to," he said.

-Celina's eyes narrowed as the painful memory of her father came rushing back to her.
-Almost as if she sensed her friend's discomfort, Yuna put her phone down and placed a hand on her shoulder.
+Fabiana's eyes narrowed as the painful memory of her father came rushing back to her.
+Almost as if she sensed her friend's discomfort, Mili put her phone down and placed a hand on her shoulder.

 "I'm right here," she said.